Ofélia Ramos Anunciato

-Ofélia Ramos Anunciato or Ofélia (December 27, 1924 – October 26, 1998) was a well-known Brazilian chef.
+Ofélia Ramos Anunciato or Ofélia Anunciato (December 27, 1924 – October 26, 1998) was a well-known Brazilian chef.
 She hosted cooking shows on TV, like A cozinha Maravilhosa de Ofélia.
 She began her career as a personality chef by publishing recipes in 1958 in the newspapers A Tribuna (Santos, São Paulo) and A Gazeta (also in São Paulo).
 Ofélia, A Taste of Brazil is a translation from Portuguese by Julie Martin (Melhoramentos/2000).